-David Moyes didn't really improve the squad, but was he badly let down by Ed Woodward last summer, when only really Marouane Fellaini was added.
+David Moyes didn't really improve the squad.
+But was he badly let down by Ed Woodward last summer, when only really Marouane Fellaini was added.

-It was obvious under Alex Ferguson that the right back was a position of high priority, and still to this day no one has addressed this.
+It was obvious under Alex Ferguson that the right back was a position of high priority.
+Still to this day no one has addressed this.

-A good player, yes, but for the best part of £60M I would be wanting a player who is going to drive the team forward and be a single handed match winner.
-I may be proven wrong in the long run, but I really don't see Di Maria as this player.
+A good player, yes, but for the best part of £60M, I would be wanting a player who is going to drive the team forward.
+A single handed match winner.
+I may be proven wrong in the long run, but I don't see Di Maria as this player.

 That said, I do believe Ferguson could have left the squad in better shape.
-Whether that was complacency on the part of Ferguson, or him getting no money to improve the squad, I don't know?
+Whether that was complacency on the part of Ferguson, or having no money to improve the squad, I don't know?